 We stayed in the Plum Creek Park campground.
 This fairly rustic campground was a beautiful place to stay during our 2 nights in Walnut Grove.
 The sites are wooded and offer electric hookup only (though they have water available to fill up your tank and there is an on-site dump station).
 This campground is the only place to spend the night in Walnut Grove – the nearest hotel is almost an hour away.
 Location is key with this one, so make sure you book EARLY if you are interested in a stay.
 It is very small and fills up during Wilder Days weekends.
 At the time of our stay, our campsite was just $30/night.

 We planned our stop in Walnut Grove carefully so that it coincided with their annual Wilder Days celebration.
 During three consecutive weekends every July, this town celebrates Laura’s heritage and legacy in a number of ways.
 There’s the Wilder Pageant (a live stage show performed in an outdoor amphitheater that sits along Plum Creek.
-The Laura Ingalls Wilder Museum in town holds various events and sometimes even hosts some of the starts from the Little House show.
+The Laura Ingalls Wilder Museum in town holds various events and sometimes even hosts some of the stars from the Little House show.

-Of course, the very first stop that we made after unhitching the camper was to the banks of Plum Creek to see the actual Ingalls dugout sight.
+Of course, the very first stop that we made after unhitching the camper was to the banks of Plum Creek to see the actual Ingalls dugout site.
 This landmark is located on private property and the owners have opened it up to the public during daylight hours between May and October.
 You pull into a long driveway that winds you back around a farmhouse and barn.
 There is a money collection box (honor system) where you deposit your donation ($5 per car or $30 per tour bus).
 Follow the road back about 1/2 a mile and there is a small parking lot.

 We visited the dugout site during the early evening hours and I’m not going to lie – it was one of those life moments.
 I had chills and I will always remember our little snippet of time there.
 The sun was getting low in the sky.
 A gentle prairie wind swirled the grasses and wildflowers around us.
 There were no other visitors during our stop – we had this magical piece of yesteryear all to ourselves.